gnatran/gnatran.github.io/test folder/foo.md

-Why does creating a folder need to be such an obtuse process?
+**Why does creating a folder need to be such an obtuse process?**
+Beats me.